RCAF Station Assiniboia

 Date / Reason for Closure:

-Current Status: Civilian Airfield, All original building removed
+Current Status: Civilian Airfield, All original buildings removed

 Image from the